Design Divas: The Women Who Rule Polish Design

 3. Czesława Frejlich

 After graduating from the Faculty of Industrial Design at the Academy of Fine Arts in Kraków in 1975, up until the early 1990s, Czesława Frejlich was an active designer, whose designs went into production.
 Over the course of time, her focus shifted to design education and promotion.
+As soon as the 1990s, Frejlich curated many exhibitions presenting both contemporary and historical Polish design, such as the popular exhibition Rzeczy Pospolite (Ordinary Things), displayed in the year 2000 at the National Museum in Warsaw.
+This exhibition was one of the first to recognise the accomplishments of 20th-century Polish design.

 4. Agnieszka Jacobson-Cielecka

-Agnieszka Jacobson-Cielecka is the curator of many design exhibitions, a journalist, and a member of the programme councils of many Polish and European design festivals.
+Agnieszka Jacobson-Cielecka is the curator of many design exhibitions, a journalist and a member of the programme councils of many Polish and European design festivals.
 If it were not for her hard work, design awareness in Poland would be at a much lower level.
 Her work is aimed not only at ‘design insiders’ but also at a broader audience.
 She introduced Elle Decoration magazine onto the Polish market in 2000.

 As the art director of School of Form at the SWPS University of Social Sciences and Humanities in Poznań and co-author of its curriculum, she is shaping the minds of new generations of Polish designers.